Bounds for variables with few occurrences in conjunctive normal forms: Conclusion and open problems

 \subsection{Conjectures and questions}

-We made the following conjectures: \begin{enumerate} \item Conjecture \ref{con:findauthard}: If a clause-set violates the upper bound on the min-var-degree for lean clause-sets, then it must have a non-trivial autarky.
+We made the following four conjectures: \begin{enumerate} \item Conjecture \ref{con:findauthard}: If a clause-set violates the upper bound on the min-var-degree for lean clause-sets, then it must have a non-trivial autarky.
 As we have seen, we can determine the set of variables involved, but the determination of the autarky itself is open --- the conjecture states that there is a poly-time algorithm for computing such an autarky.
 See Subsection \ref{sec:findaut} for more information on this topic. \item Conjecture \ref{con:minvdeghit}: the maximum min-var-degree for unsatisfiable hitting clause-sets is the same as for the larger class of minimally unsatisfiable clause-sets.
-In Conjecture \ref{con:minvardeghit} we generalise this to non-boolean clause-sets. \item Conjecture \ref{con:sharpness}: $\nonmer$ is not far away from the $\minnonmer$, more precisely, $\nonmer -1 \le \minnonmer \le \nonmer$.
-The stronger Conjecture \ref{con:maxnfcminvdeg} says, that the same holds even for the maximal number of full clauses, that is, $\nonmer(k) - 1 \le \maxsmar(k) \le \nonmer(k)$ for all $k \in \NN$.
-In Lemma \ref{lem:asympdet} we will state a weaker, but proven (in future work) lower bound. \end{enumerate} Five more conjectures will be presented in this final section.
-We also asked the following questions: \begin{enumerate} \item Question \ref{que:elimlit} is about some complexity problems around the elimination of literal occurrences in minimally unsatisfiable clause-sets. \item Question \ref{que:SED} is about the complexity of SAT decision for $\Sed$.
-At first sight it might seem easy to translate every $F \in \Cls$ into some sat-equivalent element of $\Sed$, and in fact to manipulate deficiency and surplus alone is rather easy, but we do not know how to handle them together. \item Question \ref{que:surpminv} concerns the existence of unsatisfiable hitting clause-sets of arbitrary surplus equal deficiency and a min-var-degree as low as possible.
-An underlying question is to understand better the quantity ``surplus''. \item Question \ref{que:exmpmlean1} is about strengthening the construction of Lemma \ref{lem:exmpmlean}, for finding matching-lean clause-sets of a given deficiency with high minimum literal-degree (perhaps completely different constructions are needed). \item Questions \ref{que:maxnumfullcl} asks for the determination of $\maxnfc(\Leani{\delta=k})$. \item Question \ref{que:sfsAn} is about lower bounds for $\minnonmerh(k), \maxsmarh(k)$ via strict full subsumption resolution starting with $A_n$. \end{enumerate}
+In Conjecture \ref{con:minvardeghit} we generalise this to non-boolean clause-sets. \item Conjecture \ref{con:sharpness}: $\minnonmer$ is close to $\nonmer$, more precisely, $\nonmer -1 \le \minnonmer \le \nonmer$. \item Conjecture \ref{con:maxnfcminvdeg}: $\maxsmar$ is close to $\minnonmer$, that is, $\minnonmer - 1 \le \maxsmar$.
+In Lemma \ref{lem:asympdet} we will state a weaker, but proven (in future work) lower bound. \end{enumerate} Five more conjectures are in this final section.
+We also asked the following questions: \begin{enumerate} \item Question \ref{que:maxvdegns} asks about the max-var-degree for nonsingular MUs. \item Question \ref{que:uniformns} raises the possibility, that there are only finitely many possibilities for uniform and nonsingular MUs of a given deficiency. \item Question \ref{que:vertdeghyp} asks, whether the minimum vertex degree is bounded for minimally non-2-colourable hypergraphs of bounded deficiency. \item Question \ref{que:elimlit} is about some complexity problems around the elimination of literal occurrences in minimally unsatisfiable clause-sets. \item Question \ref{que:SED} is about the complexity of SAT decision for $\Sed$.
+At first sight it might seem easy to translate every $F \in \Cls$ into some sat-equivalent element of $\Sed$, and in fact to manipulate deficiency and surplus alone is rather easy, but we do not know how to handle them together. \item Question \ref{que:surpminv} concerns the existence of unsatisfiable hitting clause-sets of arbitrary surplus equal deficiency (i.e., in $\Sed$) and a min-var-degree as low as possible.
+An underlying question is to better understand the surplus. \item Question \ref{que:exmpmlean1} is about strengthening the construction of Lemma \ref{lem:exmpmlean}, for finding matching-lean clause-sets of a given deficiency with high minimum literal-degree (perhaps completely different constructions are needed). \item Question \ref{que:extrSED} is about the structure of MUs with maximal min-var-degree. \item Question \ref{que:maxnumfullcl} asks for the determination of $\maxnfc(\Leani{\delta=k})$. \item Question \ref{que:sfsAn} is about lower bounds for $\minnonmerh(k), \maxsmarh(k)$ via strict full subsumption resolution starting with $A_n$. \end{enumerate}